Read Thomas Aquinas with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Aquinas becoming a notable philosopher.

-The central claim is this: Here are some of the most likely causes behind Aquinas becoming a notable philosopher.
+In plain terms: Here are some of the most likely causes behind Aquinas becoming a notable philosopher.

-The added historical insight is that Thomas Aquinas is best read as a method of pressure, not only as a set of theses.
+Thomas Aquinas is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Aquinas was born into an era when the recovery and translation of Greek and Arabic texts into Latin was revitalizing European scholarship.
 This Renaissance of the 12th century provided a fertile ground for intellectual pursuits, particularly at the University of Naples, where Aquinas was exposed to the works of Aristotle and other classical philosophers.